aigerabae/pku_variants/main.md

 plink2 --bfile test4 --set-all-var-ids @:# --make-bed --out test5
 ```

+That leaves us with 29 SNPs, all in the region of PAH gene (we removed low quality SNPs, SNPs with high missingness rate, monomorphic SNPs)

 I manually added 1 for controls and 2 for cases in test4.fam to differentiate between cases and controls
 I also used test4 to generate annotations with all info available from https://www.snp-nexus.org/v4/results/7ec21dde/ and saved the output info vcf1_vcf/